calvinmetcalf/kublai/README.md

 it has no state, requests to different servers are handled in an identicle manner, i.e. all your subdomains could jsut be different servers and it would be fine.
 Currenlty it uses to cluster module to create a process for each cpu and splits the load

-next up will probobly be some sort of quick cache prob not in memory as that is a bit to close to state for me
+next up will probobly be some sort of quick cache prob not in memory as that is a bit to close to state for me.

+Q: should I use this for anything in the wild
+A:hellz no at the moment consider this alpha at best

 [Test version on openshift](http://kublai-cwm.rhcloud.com/stamenRoads/preview), (link at the top is to my cat's blog).